-The following activities are authorised: Rifle Range:
+The following activities are authorised:

+Rifle Range

-Prone, kneeling, standing, sitting and benchrest firing at authorised targets in authorised target frames, held in target holders provided at 50 metres and 100 yards.
+Prone, kneeling, standing, sitting and benchrest firing at authorised targets in authorised target frames.

-Silhouette Shooting.
+Silhouette Shooting

 The only targets authorised are the NSAI standard metallic silhouette targets placed in the correct position inside the anti-ricochet bays set out for that purpose (40M, 60M, 77M & 100M).
 Paper zeroing targets are authorised they must be backed by the appropriate bullet catcher.
 Only .22 standard velocity ammunition may be used when engaging silhouettes.